RajivTS/RustExercism/README.md

 # RustExercism: Learning Rust

 Exercises in rust to learn the language.
 Also used for learning about the Git protocol.
+A nice change.